15 Morrison Terrace

-The self-catering house at 15 Morrison Terrace is a lovely, ivy-clad building with front and rear gardens as well as a patio area.
-Set beside the River Moy, world famous for its salmon, and just a five-minute walk to Ballina Town Centre, the three-bedroom house is ideal for a stay in County Mayo and is on the Wild Atlantic Way route.
+The self catering house at 15 Morrison Terrace is a lovely, ivy clad building with front and rear gardens as well as a patio area.
+The house is set beside the River Moy, world famous for its salmon, and just a five minute walk to Ballina Town Centre.
+The three bedroom house is ideal for a stay in County Mayo and is on the Wild Atlantic Way route.

 The house has timber floors throughout and is warm and full of character.
-It accommodates four people with a large, double bedroom and a twin room.
+It accommodates four people with a large, double bedroom and two single room.
 All beds come with electric blankets so guests are sure to stay cosy.
 There is a bath, electric shower, electric heater and an extractor fan in the bathroom.
 The kitchen is fully equipped and the utility room contains a washing machine, spin dryer, freezer and drying space.
 While not out exploring the beautiful region, guests can relax in the sitting room, complete with cable TV and DVD player.